datahappy1/dummy_file_generator/README.md

     }

 # How to add a new source dataset for your project
 Whenever you need to add a new source .txt file in the data_files folder, just add it to your `data_files` folder.
+**The filename needs to correspond with the datafile value in your config.json file.**

 If running as a standalone CLI tool, the `data_files` folder is located here:
 `dummy_file_generator/data_files`